moxiegirl/tutorial-changes/hello-blockstack.md

     I'm all done.
 Running npm install for you to install the required dependencies.
 If this fails, try running the command yourself.
     ```

-    Depending on your environment you may have some problems with the npm packages.
-Go ahead and fix these before continuing.
+Depending on your environment you may have some problems with the `npm` packages.
+Go ahead and fix these before continuing to the next section.

-## Understand the basic application structure
+## Review the basic application structure

 The initial application you create is a generic Javascript application you run
 with a local express node.
 Before you continue, take a moment to examine the